MicrosoftDocs/quantum-docs/articles/azure-quantum-quotas.md

 The Azure Quantum usage and quotas are measured in terms of each provider's unit of usage.
 Some providers don't define any quotas or meters.
 In that case, those providers will not have usage information to display.

 > [!NOTE]
 > If you are using an Azure Quantum Credits plan, and not a billing plan, the quotas information maps to your allocated credits.
-In that case, the quota lists the total number of credits you have received, and you can hover over the relevant graph to see the amount you have used towards your credits.
+In that case, the quota lists the total number of credits you have received.

 ### [Using portal](#tab/tabid-portal)